-Bradley E. Schaefer (schaefer@lsu.edu) Louisiana State University
+Bradley E. Schaefer Department of Physics & Astronomy, Louisiana State University (schaefer@lsu.edu)

 Mira stars are slowly pulsating red giant stars with periods of order a year, so it came as a startling surprise when they were discovered to have short-duration flares (Schaefer 1991).
 These flares were observed with amplitudes 0.4 to 1.4 mag and durations from 3 minutes to 3 hours, and were visible in both the optical and the radio.
 Mira flares have been confirmed by Maffei & Tosti (1995), de Laverny et al. (1998), and Stencel et al. (2003), with flare durations lasting up to 6 days.
 However, studies by Mais et al. (2004), Wozniak et al. (2004), and Lebzelter (2011) have failed to find any flares on various samples of red giants.
-It is currently unclear what subset of Mira stars and what phases show flares, no detailed models have been made, and we have poor knowledge of flare demographics.
-Models of Mira flares (e.g., Struck et al. 2002) point to magnetic reconnection involving planets orbiting the Mira star.
+It is currently unclear what subset of Mira stars and what phases show flares, no detailed models have been made on the various widely-divergent ideas, and we have poor knowledge of flare demographics.

-I propose to have Kepler monitor Mira stars during the K2 mission for Field 2, with the 30-minute cadence, with the goal to be to discover flares from a few minutes to days in duration.
+I propose to have Kepler monitor Mira stars during the K2 mission for Field 0, with the 30-minute cadence, with the goal to be to discover flares from a few minutes to days in duration.
 (Even with a 3 minute flare, a 0.1 mag amplitude event would be easily detected as a 10 millimag event which should be highly significant.)
 The analysis would be to subtract a long-term spline-fit to the light curve, make running box-averages over a wide range of bin-sizes, and seek flares above a 5-sigma significance level (after accounting for the number of trials and bins searched).
 For flares found, amplitudes, durations, phases, energy estimates, and light curves would be published, along with demographic results like size-frequency distributions.

 The original Kepler mission did look at 317 M giant stars, but this includes only two classic Mira stars (Banyai et al. 2013).
-They do not report any flares, but they only report on Fourier transforms for periods longer than a day, so this study does not seem to be sensitive to Mira flares.
+They do not report any flares, but they only report on Fourier transforms for periods longer than a day, so this study does not seem to be sensitive to most Mira flares.
 Nevertheless, this study provides a proof that Kepler can follow Mira stars with 30-minute time resolution and ~0.1 millimag accuracy.
-Only 3 Miras are being observed as part of my K2 Field 0 proposal.

-I have selected 30 targets, all confirmed Mira variables inside Field 2.
+I have selected 13 targets, all confirmed Mira variables inside Field 0.
 I selected only those that are always brighter than V=16, to ensure good photometric accuracy, and to avoid biasing against flares near minimum.
-(Both Fields 1 and 3 have no useable Mira stars.)
-All targets are on-chip by K2fov.
+The J2000 positions are given in the Table on the second page.
+The estimated V magnitudes are taken from the AAVSO and ASAS light curves, extrapolated to mid-April 2014.
+All targets are equal priority.

 Ground-based light curves are notoriously difficult to find small rare flares, while the Kepler satellite solves this due to having sub-millimag accuracy and a relentless light curve without gaps for many months.
 So Kepler is unique at being able to address the many big unknowns regarding Mira flares.
-This small K2 program will increase the number of Mira stars monitored by Kepler from 3 to 33, and so will make such a big advance that it has the potential for solving many of the questions.
-K2 will provide the first accurate and fullcoverage light curve for the startling flares on Mira stars, and the large numbers of targets in Field 2 will allow real demographic studies, like flare frequency/size/duration as a function of Mira type, period, and phase.
+This small K2 program will increase the number of Mira stars monitored by Kepler from 2 to 15, and so will make such a big advance that it has the potential for solving many of the questions.

-Banyaı, E. et al. 2013, MNRAS, 436, 1576 de Laverny, P. et al. 1998, A&A, 330, 169 Lebzelter, T. 2011, A&A, 530, A35 Maffei, P., & Tosti, G. 1995, AJ, 109, 2652 Mais, D. et al. 2004, JAAVSO, 33, 48 Schaefer, B. E. 1991, ApJ, 366, L39 Stencel, R. et al. 2003, in 12th Cambridge Workshop on Cool Stars, p.
-1074 Struck, C. et al. 2002, ApJLett, 572, L83.
+Banyai, E. et al. 2013, MNRAS, 436, 1576 de Laverny, P. et al. 1998, A&A, 330, 169

+Lebzelter, T. 2011, A&A, 530, A35 Maffei, P., & Tosti, G. 1995, AJ, 109, 2652

+Mais, D. et al. 2004, JAAVSO, 33, 48 Schaefer, B. E. 1991, ApJ, 366, L39

+Stencel, R. et al. 2003, in 12th Cambridge Workshop on Cool Stars, p.
+1074

 Wozniak, P. et al. 2004, AJ, 127, 2436